 School district Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-As of the date of this report, ODE adjustments for fiscal year 2021 are finalized.
+As of the date of this report, ODE adjustments for fiscal year 2023 are not finalized.
+The impact of any adjustments is not determinable.

-Note 14 - Set-Asides
+Note 12 - Set-Asides